d0c-s4vage/lookatme/README.md

   --live, --live-reload           Watch the input filename for modifications
                                   and automatically reload

+  -s, --safe                      Do not load any new extensions specified in
+                                  the source markdown.
+Extensions specified
+                                  via env var or -e are still loaded

+  --no-ext-warn                   Load new extensions specified in the source
+                                  markdown without warning

-  -e, --exts TEXT                 A comma-separated list of extension names to
+  -i, --ignore-ext-failure        Ignore load failures of extensions -e, --exts TEXT                 A comma-separated list of extension names to
                                   automatically load (LOOKATME_EXTS)